locnnil/workshop/docs/reference/cli/workshop-exec.rst

 Synopsis
 --------

-The :program:`exec` subcommand runs an arbitrary command in the specified workshop, waiting for it to complete.
+The :samp:`exec` subcommand runs an arbitrary command in the specified workshop, waiting for it to complete.
 If a timeout elapses before that, it's terminated.

-To accept an :program:`exec` command, the workshop must be *Ready* or *Pending*.
+To accept an :samp:`exec` command, the workshop must be *Ready* or *Pending*.
 A command can run in two modes that determine how it handles standard streams: